Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Derandomizing Real-Time Algorithms in the Random-Order Model

-The algorithm maintains two processes synchronized by a \textit{lock}.
-Both processes share the same instructions (Algorithm \ref{alg:process}).
+The randomized algorithm of Chrobak et al. executes two processes synchronized via a lock.
+Both processes follow the same instructions (Algorithm \ref{alg:process}).

-Ties may be broken arbitrarily if multiple processes simultaneously request the lock.
-We assume that the first process to execute (i.e., $X$ in the analysis) always has priority in such cases.
-The algorithm given by Chrobak et al. runs two processes in parallel from time $0$.
-Before either execute, the algorithm flips a coin to decide which process yields the actual schedule.
+If both processes simultaneously request the lock, the algorithm of Chrobak et al. breaks ties arbitrarily.
+In our derandomized algorithm, we assume that the lock is consistently allocated to one of the two processes (denoted $X$ in the analysis), which we say is given \textit{lock priority}.
+The randomized algorithm of Chrobak et al. executes two processes in parallel from time $0$.
+Before either process executes, it flips a coin to decide which process produces the schedule.
 With a fair coin, this algorithm is $\frac{5}{3}$-competitive.
-We present an algorithm in the ROM that simulates the algorithm of Chrobak et al. by replacing its fair coin flip with a bit extracted from the permuted input sequence using \texttt{COMBINE}.
+We present a derandomized algorithm in the ROM that simulates their algorithm by replacing the fair coin flip with a bit extracted from the random-order input via \texttt{COMBINE}.